Are you struggling to meet your mortgage repayments?

 What types of arrangements could be made and how are they reviewed?

-CHL will do everything they can to help you keep your home/property.
+We will do everything we can to help you keep your home/property.
 We will talk to you to get a better understanding of your problems which may involve making an arrangement according to your current circumstances.

 This arrangement may mean you making the full monthly payment plus an amount towards the arrears that you can afford.